High school sports community mourns the loss of beloved photographer

-LEHIGHTON, Pa. — The high school sports scene in Carbon county has lost one of its most familiar figures.
+LEHIGHTON, Pa. — The high school sports scene in Carbon County has lost one of its most familiar figures.

 Bob Ford worked for the Lehighton Times News and was a fixture at high school sporting events for many years.